-The Comparative Spending Guide (CSG) provides officials and the public the opportunity to review and compare various components of a school district's annual budget to similar districts in the state through a series of "indicators" presenting costs on a per pupil basis.
-The school districts have been divided into groups based on operating type and projected enrollment as of October 13, 2006.
+In addition to the new total spending measure, the Budgetary Per Pupil Cost Indicators are included to allow districts to review and compare various components of a school district's annual budgeted data with other districts in the state through a series of "indicators" presenting costs on a per pupil basis.
+The Budgetary Per Pupil Cost is the amount that districts publish in their User-Friendly Budgets prior to the school election.
+It was formerly called the "Total Comparative Cost."
+Unless otherwise noted in the indicator descriptions, districts are ranked from lowest to highest costs.

+To increase comparability, the school districts have been divided into groups based on operating type and projected enrollment as of October 15, 2012.
 Charter schools are included as a separate group from other public schools.
 The categories are as follows: